Heisenberg's S-matrix program and Feynman's divergence problem: Secondary generalized scattering and perturbation operators, infrared divergence

 \section{Secondary generalized scattering \\ and perturbation operators, \\ infrared divergence}

 It is well known that Coulomb type potentials generate infrared divergences (infrared catastrophe) .
 The problem has a long history starting in 1940 with the fundamental works of R. Feynman.
-Here, we construct a rigorous solution of the corresponding problem for a broad class of cases. \begin{Rk} Interesting papers on the infrared case \cite{Gom, Kap} are closely related to the Faddeev-Kulish construction \cite{Kul}.
-However, our approach is essentially different $($even without the secondary generalization modification considered here$)$.
-In greater detail, our approach and Faddeev-Kulish construction are compared in \cite{Sak}. \end{Rk} Recall the operator function
+Here, we construct a rigorous solution of the corresponding problem for a broad class of cases.
+Recall the operator function

 which was mentioned in Introduction.
 Recall also that the operators $A,\, A_0 , \A_1$ satisfy \eqref{1.1}.
 It follows from \eqref{3.1} that

 where $t$ and $\tau$ belong to the {\it real axis} $\BR$ and

 {\bf 2.} Further in the sections, the operators $A,\, A_1,\,A_0$ are unknown.
 Hence, we do not suppose that the operator $V(t)$ in \eqref{3.2} has the form \eqref{3.3}.
 Therefore, in our further considerations, the operator $V(t)$ itself is called a perturbation operator.
 Using the method of successive approximation and relation \eqref{3.2}, we obtain our next proposition. \begin{Pn} Assume that $V(t)$ is a self-adjoint, continuous and bounded operator function in the domain $1\leq |t| \leq T$.
 Then, there exists such $\varepsilon _{T}>0$ that the series